Looking for a little historical sightseeing and fun in the water on your travels to Croatia? Experiencing all the best things to do in Hvar is a must!

-Not sure where to start exploring the island?
-Plan your trip with this guide to the best Hvar attractions…
+Not sure what to do on Hvar Island?
+Plan your trip with this complete guide to the best places to visit in Hvar!

-The harbour is one of the top Hvar points of interest and the first thing you’ll see when you arrive.
-It’s a busy, bustling port and a favourite destination on nearly any Croatia travel itinerary with ships arriving and leaving throughout the day and night.
+The harbour is one of the top Hvar points of interest and one of the first things you’ll see when you arrive in Hvar Town, the island’s main tourist hub.
+Hvar Harbour is a busy, bustling port and a favourite destination on nearly any Croatia travel itinerary, with ships arriving and leaving throughout the day and night.

 The harbour area is also a great spot to find fresh food.
 Restaurants, bars, and cafes line the streets surrounding the port.

 Step inside St. Stephen’s Cathedral for a taste of history

 If you don’t know where to go, start at the main square of Hvar Town.
 St. Stephen’s Square reaches from the bay to the eastern edge of the port where the cathedral stands.

 The bell tower of St. Stephen’s Cathedral is visible from most parts of the harbour.
 The building was erected in the 14th century, following the Gothic architecture that was popular at the time.
 Be sure to browse the cathedral’s many important works of art, including paintings from notable Dalmatian artists.

 St. Stephen’s Cathedral was built on the site of a sixth-century church, giving you an indication of the rich history of the Hvar Town and region.

 Check out the Venetian stylings of the Loggia & Clock Tower

 If there was ever any question of Hvar’s Venetian past, it’ll all wash away once you feast your eyes on the Loggia.